adamveld12/gowatch/README.md

 Gives hot reload like behavior for you during development time.

 ## Usage

 ```sh
   gowatch [options]
 ```

 Options:

-  `-l|-lint`
+Note: the option that is set on each argument below is the current default if not passed.

+ -l|-lint=false

 Runs `golint` on the source, restarting the process if the linter returns a warning.

-  `-t|-test`
+-t|-test=false

 Runs `go test` on the package, restarting the process if any tests fail.

-  -m|-main="main.go"

-    A .go file where main() is defined.
-This gets passed to go run.

-  `-i|-ignore=false`

-  `-n|--no-restart=error|exit`
+-d|-dir="."

+A go package to build.

+-i|-ignore=[]

+A comma delimited list of globs for the file watcher to  ignore

+-n|--norestart=

 Don't automatically restart the watched package if it ends. gowatch will wait for a change in the source files.
 If "error", an exit code of 0 will still restart.
 If "exit", no restart regardless of exit code.

-  `-h|--help`
+-h|--help

 Display these usage instructions.

-  `-q|--quiet=true`
+-q|--debug=false

 Suppress DEBUG messages